Bundesliga: RB Leipzig beat Augsburg as Dayot Upamecano departure looms | DW | 12.02.2021

 While the 22-year-old's departure is not surprising, it is a blow to Leipzig's ambition.
 If there is one team that currently looks capable of challenging Bayern domestically, they are it.
 Moves like this though, make an already uphill battle that little bit steeper.

+Despite an injury-time scramble in the box, Augsburg weren't able to add to Daniel Caligiuri's consolation penalty.

-Nagelsmann turns 34 this summer.
-He has managed 171 games in the Bundesliga, 22 in the Champions League.
-After 77 games in charge of RB Leipzig, his average of points per game is over two.
+RB Leipzig coach Julian Nagelsmann turns 34 this summer.
+He has already managed 171 games in the Bundesliga and 22 in the Champions League.
+In 77 games in charge of RB, he has average over two points per game.
 But the only thing he has won in his career so far is the U19 Bundesliga title with Hoffenheim back in 2014.

+Nagelsmann has a keen tactical mind, a bold fashion sense and a big voice on the sidelines, but how much longer before he ends a season with more than a lot of games won?

 The end of this season might be the answer.
-The Bundesliga aside (a seven-point gap looks too much at this point), if they can overcome Wolfsburg, a spot in the German Cup semifinals beckons.
-And in Europe, amidst playing location chaos, they face an out-of-sorts Liverpool.
+The Bundesliga aside (the gap looks too big at this point), if they can overcome Wolfsburg, a spot in the German Cup semifinals beckons.
+And in Europe, despite the location chaos, they face an out-of-sorts Liverpool.

+Given the unique financial and structural advantages Nagelsmann enjoys at his current club, it would almost be a startling failure not to win anything.

-Upamecano's departure might help the books but it won't help the push, or Nagelsmann's quest for a trophy.
+Upamecano's departure might help balance the books but it won't further the club's - or Nagelsmann's - quest for the Bundesliga title.

-Having built his reputation at clubs full of technology, short on history and high on innovation, Nagelsmann's career path is clear.

 His next move will likely see him step outside of his comfort zone.
-Perhaps that time is still a way off, but after another star player looks set to depart and another Bundesliga opponent was beaten, it's starting to feel like it might need to come sooner rather than later.
+Perhaps that time is still a way off, but after another victory on the pitch was accompanied by what must feel like a defeat off it, perhaps not.